This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • Preheat the oven to 350ºF and line a large baking sheet with parchment paper.
 (This recipe makes 24 cookies, so you'll need to bake in 2 batches on 1 pan, or use 2 pans to bake them all at once.)
-In a large bowl, combine the butter and coconut sugar, and mix well.
+In a large bowl, combine the butter, coconut sugar, egg, and vanilla.
+Use a spatula or electric hand mixer to cream them together.

-• Add in the egg and vanilla, and mix again.
-Then add in the salt, baking soda, and almond flour.
-Stir until a thick batter is formed.
+• Add in the salt, baking soda, and almond flour.
+Stir until a thick, sticky batter is formed.
+Then fold in the chocolate chips.

-• Fold in the chocolate chips, then scoop the dough using a tablespoon or 1-ounce cookie scoop.
+• Scoop the dough using a tablespoon or 1-ounce cookie scoop.
 Drop the dough onto the lined baking sheet, then bake at 350ºF for 9 to 12 minutes, or until the cookies spread and the edges look lightly golden.
-Let the cookies cool for at least 10 to 15 minutes on the pan before trying to eat one warm, so they will firm up a bit.
+(I think 10 minutes is perfect, but ovens will vary.)
+Let the cookies cool on the pan for 10 to 15 minutes before eating one warm, so they firm up a bit.

 • These cookies have the best texture at room temperature the same day you bake them.
 If you need to store them, don't keep them at room temp, because they will soften over time.
 Store them in an airtight container in the fridge for up to a week, or in the freezer for up to 3 months.
 They are even crispier when they are cold!